GoblinArchives/LiminalHorror/Adventures/Third Party Print Hub.md

 - [Annoated Archive of Game Design Resources: Printing & Publishing](https://liminalhorrorrpg.com/Game%20Design/Printing%20&%20Publishing/)

 ## Third Party Adventures
+[Ex Inferis](https://spacepenguin.ink/collections/liminal-horror/products/ex-inferis-for-liminal-horror-rpg) by Tyler Welch and BoRyan Crum - Event Horizon on a boat.
+The winner of the Twisted Classics Jam and the first official second party publication.

+[Alternate Realities](https://www.lulu.com/shop/david-jackson-and-roque-romero/alternate-realities/paperback/product-emkp7d.html?page=1&pageSize=4) By David Jackson and Roque Romero- Alternate Realities is a mind bending faction game for use with Liminal Horror.
+Here modern day paranormal meets parallel reality adventure.
+Travel to strange Earths and meet versions of your friends and family from timelines other than our own.
+Note: This is one of the first publications to use LuLu print on demand!

+[Welcome to St. Julian's: A Liminal Horror Mystery](https://plusoneexp.com/products/welcome-to-st-julians-a-liminal-horror-mystery?variant=46216025768158) by Kyle Tam - A time bending mystery set across 2 different time periods in a Catholic School.

 [Playthings](https://spacepenguin.ink/collections/liminal-horror/products/playthings-for-liminal-horror-rpg) by Seth Ian - You have become toys trapped in an interdimensional toy box.

 [Iron Gods](https://www.themightyodd.com/buy/p/iron-gods) by Tyler “The Mighty Odd” Welch - 1980s body building muscle horror.